Continuing Education | The Humanities Institute for Lifelong Learning

 - Current Class Offerings, Spring 2023 [PDF]

-The deadline to register for fall classes is Friday, February 17, 2023.
+The deadline to register for spring classes has been extended to Friday, February 24, 2023.

 The Humanities Institute for Lifelong Learning (HILL)